hazae41/network-contracts/README.md

 }
 ```

-But this would still require computation, and it only works once per reputation.
+But this would still require half the computation.
+So a server receiving some proofs should only account them for half their value.

+Also, since you can have a reputation protocol on top of Network, then spoofing proofs can most of the time only be done once.

 ### Optimizations